python/cpython/Doc/library/csv.rst

    Create an object which operates like a regular reader but maps the information read into a dict whose keys are given by the optional  *fieldnames* parameter.
    If the *fieldnames* parameter is omitted, the values in the first row of the *csvfile* will be used as the fieldnames.
-If the row read has fewer fields than the fieldnames sequence, the value of *restval* will be used as the default value.
 If the row read has more fields than the fieldnames sequence, the remaining data is added as a sequence keyed by the value of *restkey*.
 If the row read has fewer fields than the fieldnames sequence, the remaining keys take the value of the optional *restval* parameter.
 Any other optional or keyword arguments are passed to the underlying :class:`reader` instance.

 .. class:: DictWriter(csvfile, fieldnames, restval='', extrasaction='raise', dialect='excel', *args, **kwds)